Booted eagle: Description

 The booted eagle is a small eagle, comparable to the common buzzard in size though more eagle-like in shape.
 Males grow to about 510–770 g in weight, with females about 840–1025 g with a length of 40 cm and a wingspan of 110–132 cm.
 There are two relatively distinct plumage forms.
 Pale birds are mainly light grey with a darker head and flight feathers.
 The other form has mid-brown plumage with dark grey flight feathers.
 It was found in a study investigating polymorphism that these discrete colour morphs follow a Mendelian inheritance pattern, where the paler allele is dominant.
 In South Africa, 20% of the population is the dark colour morph.
+However, the study found that the darker morphs are much more common in the eastern populations such as in Russia.
 Booted eagles are typically seen in pairs or as solitary individuals.
-However, the study found that the darker morphs are much more common in the eastern populations such as in Russia.

 The call is a shrill kli-kli-kli.